 However, Missouri businesses are free to create smoking policies that employees adhere to during business hours.
 Employers are welcome to set up designated smoking areas outside their workplace and prohibit the use of tobacco products in the workplace.

-Although your company can tell employees no smoking during their shifts, it is not the best way to increase morale.
+Although your human resources department can tell employees no smoking during their shifts, it is not the best way to increase morale.
 As an alternative, offer smokers on your team the flexibility to divide their lunch break into two or more breaks spread throughout the day.

 Businesses can also implement a smoking cessation program that educates and supports individuals who would like to quit tobacco.
 Consider incentivizing employees who quit.